Aarogya Setu launches another service offering COVID-19 teleconsults, sample collections, and medicine delivery

 - Accredited by NABL

-- Has a tracking system for phlebotomists
+- Has a tracking system for phlebotomists (physicians who are trained to draw blood for medical tests)

 - Guaranteed 95% service levels